Amen-Musingarimi/Amen-Musingarimi/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working at Microverse, a remote software development school that trains software developers
+- 🔭 I’m currently learning at Microverse, a remote software development school that trains software developers
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m open for new opportunities
 - 📫 How to reach me: takudzwamusinga@gmail.com.